mvysny/mvysny.github.io/_posts/2021-10-11-figuring-out-vaadin-version-in-runtime.md

 ## From Java

-You can look up the `NpmPackage` annotation from the `VaadinCoreShrinkWrap` class to learn the Vaadin version.
+For Vaadin 14: You can look up the `NpmPackage` annotation from the `VaadinCoreShrinkWrap` class to learn the Vaadin version.
 This works with Vaadin 14 and higher.

+For Vaadin 23 and higher: you can load the `META-INF/maven/com.vaadin/vaadin-core/pom.properties` resource file as `Properties`; the version is stored in the `"version"` key.

-> Tip: that's what `VaadinVersion.get` from [karibu-tools](https://github.com/mvysny/karibu-tools/) does.
+> Tip: Or simply use `VaadinVersion.get` from [karibu-tools](https://github.com/mvysny/karibu-tools/) does.

 ## From JavaScript